 The classes are safe and structured in a way that beginners concentrate on the basic techniques rather than only sparring, although most students are allowed to “roll” (sparring).
 The atmosphere is friendly and stimulating.
 The official program is conducted with high professional standards and attracts students from the average person that wants to get in shape, while learning self-defense to high level professional martial artists.
 It is a complete program that includes “Gi (uniform or kimono) Techniques, “No-Gi” Techniques, Self-Defense, Throws & Take-Downs, Free Style BJJ (or technical MMA), Sports Grappling and Fitness.
 The Techniques in BJJ are divided into different categories, such as takedowns, arm-locks, leg-locks, joint locks, immobilizations, chokes, strikes, etc. Falls, another important aspect of it, are almost a mandatory part of warm-ups.
-Classes normally last 1h15min., and learning the white belt basics will usually take around a year of training.
+Classes normally last one hour, and learning the white belt basics will usually take around a 12 to 24 months of training.
 Unlike many other martial arts that usually require 5-7 years of study to earn a black belt, BJJ may require twice this time.
 It is an Art that requires a good deal of commitment.
 However, if you ask anyone who mastered the system; the answer will be it is worth the effort and the waiting!
 Nevertheless, the martial art way and its philosophy has the ability of empowering anyone’s mind, body and soul; regardless of age, gender, or athletic ability.

 ETIQUETTE & RULES